 Dr Dāwūd Bone is researching aspects of education including opportunities to extend the work developed at the College into schools.
 He will be addressing curriculum issues and aspects of Islamic thought relating to teaching and school management.
-He is supported in this through a rich background spanning Engineering, Advanced IT and Education at every level from Early Years to Higher Education.
 His doctorate from The University of Warwick focused on multi-faith religious education in British Darul ʿUlūms, research he then applied to Muslim school leadership as an award-winning headteacher of Muslim schools in London and Bristol.
-He has also engaged extensively in Christian-Muslim relations and was previously a Director of the Centre for the Study of Muslim-Jewish Relations at the Woolf Institute in Cambridge where his inaugural lecture was on Religious Family Law in a Secular State: A socio-religious exploration with particular reference to the Muslim and Jewish Communities in the UK. email@example.com
+He has also engaged extensively in Christian-Muslim relations and was previously a Director of the Centre for the Study of Muslim-Jewish Relations at the Woolf Institute in Cambridge. email@example.com

 Dr Samer Dajani studies the different methodologies of the Sunni schools of jurisprudence, as well as broader theories on legal diversity and the nature of the Shari’a.
-His research focuses on the influence of Sufi thought on the jurisprudential theories of several key figures and movements.
 His PhD focused on the links between the legal thought of four major Sufi figures from the 3rd/9th century until the 19th centuries, as well as the influence of their ideas on later revivalist movements in the 19th and 20th centuries.
 He received his BA in Arab & Islamic Civilizations from the American University in Cairo, followed by an MA and PhD in the field of Islamic Studies from SOAS, University of London.
 He is the author of Reassurance for the Seeker: A Biography and Translation of Salih al-Ja’fari’s al-Fawa’id al-Ja‘fariyya, a Commentary on Forty Prophetic Traditions (Fons Vitae, 2013) and his upcoming works include The Sufi’s and the Law: Ibn Arabi’s School of Mercy (to be published), “The Centrality of Ibn Arabi in Popular Hadith Chains” (Journal of the Muhyiddin Ibn Arabi Society, November 2017) and Sufi Hadith Commentaries and Their Impact on Classic Hadith Commentary Works (to be published). firstname.lastname@example.org

 Dr Ramon (Ibrahim) Harvey studies the Islamic scriptural sources and classical disciplines with a focus on Qur’anic interpretation and the sharī’ah.
 He received his MA and then PhD in Islamic Studies from SOAS, University of London, completing a thesis on societal justice in the Qur’an.
 Alongside his academic training, he has spent a number of years studying with traditionally trained Islamic scholars in the UK and has attended an intensive programme at Al-Azhar in Cairo.
 He has previously worked as a Senior Teaching Fellow at SOAS lecturing in Qur’an and Hadith, as well as writing biographical entries of early Islamic figures for a forthcoming collection.
-During the year at Cambridge Muslim College, he is working on revising his thesis into a monograph which was published as The Qur’an and the Just Society (Edinburgh University Press, 2017) and has published journal articles including “The Preferences of al-Ki’sa’i (d.189/805): Grammar and Meaning in a Canonical Reading of the Qur’an” (International Journal for the Semiotics of the Law 29, no. 2, 2016: 313-332) and “The Legal Epistemology of Qur’anic Variants: The Readings of Ibn Mas’ud in Kufan Fiqh and the Hanafi Madhab” (Journal of Qur’anic Studies 19, no. 1, 2017: 72-101.
+During the year at Cambridge Muslim College, he worked on revising his thesis into a monograph which was published as The Qur’an and the Just Society (Edinburgh University Press, 2017) and has published journal articles including “The Preferences of al-Ki’sa’i (d.189/805): Grammar and Meaning in a Canonical Reading of the Qur’an” (International Journal for the Semiotics of the Law 29, no. 2, 2016: 313-332) and “The Legal Epistemology of Qur’anic Variants: The Readings of Ibn Mas’ud in Kufan Fiqh and the Hanafi Madhab” (Journal of Qur’anic Studies 19, no. 1, 2017: 72-101.
 He continues his research in Qur’anic studies, early Islamic legal theory and Māturīdī theology and is currently Aziz Foundation Lecturer at Ebrahim College.

 Dr Michael (Muhammad As’ad) Berdine was CMC’s first Principal, leading the College during its formative years, 2009-2013, then became a Research Fellow at CMC from 2013-14.
 He is an historian specialising in the history of the British Empire in the Middle East and South Asia.
 He received his BA and MA in History at the University of Portland, before receiving his MA in Near Eastern Studies and PhD from the University of Arizona.
 He has extensive experience teaching Middle East, Islamic and World history, as well as in community outreach, especially inter-faith initiatives.
 His book, The Accidental Tourist, Wilfrid Scawen Blunt and the British Invasion of Egypt in 1882, was published by Routledge Press in 2005.
-His current project is a book entitled The Man in the Middle: Sir Mark Sykes, Britain’s Man in the Middle East, 1915-1919.
+His current project is a book entitled The Re-Drawing of the Middle East: Sir Mark Sykes, Imperialism and the Sykes-Picot Agreement (I.B.
+Tauris), expected in 2018.

 Shaykh Abdur-Rahman Mangera was a Research Fellow at CMC for the academic year 2013-14.
 He earned a BA in Islamic Studies from the University of Johannesburg, and graduated from Darul Uloom in Bury, England, then specialized in legal judgment (iftā’) at Mazahir ‘Ulum Saharanpur, India.
 This was followed by a Masters and PhD in Islamic Studies from SOAS (University of London).
 He has written Fiqh al-Imam, co-authored Reflections of Pearls, translated Hasan al-Basri’s Prayers for Forgiveness, Abu Hanifa’s Al-Fiqh al-Akbar, Provisions for the Seekers, Salat & Salam: In Praise of Allah’s Most Beloved, and has edited Imam Ghazali’s Beginning of Guidance and Shaykh ‘Abdullah Gangohi’s commentary on Ibn ‘Ata’illah al-Iskandari’s Hikam.
 He continues to work on scholarly publications through White Thread Press (www.whitethreadpress.com) including A Commentary of Tahawi’s Creed Based on the Classical Maturidi Commentaries, which is expected in 2018.

 Dr Timothy Saunders has a professional and academic track record as a teacher and headmaster with 21 years’experience in schools and a special interest in academic leadership, pastoral care and team development overlapping the state and independent school sectors.
-Academically he is an expert in Religious Education (specialising in the study of Christianity and Islam) and Philosophy with Thinking Skills.
 He is currently pioneering an integrated approach to the Inner Curriculum to enable teachers to enhance subject learning by infusing Spiritual, Moral, Cultural and Mental development into every lesson.
 He is interested in school leadership as a form of pastoral ministry, which was the subject of his doctoral thesis – he has a BA in Theology and PhD in School Leadership.
 His website is islamicrenaissanceproject.

 Dr Joel Hayward (2012-13) was at the Cambridge Muslim College for only a short time before he was offered the post of Director, Institute of International and Civil Security, and Chair of the Department of Humanities and Social Sciences, at Khalifa University in Abu Dhabi.
 While at the College, Dr Hayward worked on the Islamic ethics of war.

 Dr Mansur Ali (2011-12) spent his appointment working on two different areas of interest: Islamic practical theology and Hanafi fiqh.
 He co-authored a book on Muslim chaplaincy (Understanding Muslim Chaplaincy, Ashgate Publishers, 2013) with Dr Sophie Gilliat-Ray (Cardiff University) and Professor Stephen Pattison (Birmingham University).
 He has edited a complete translation of Qawa’id fi Ulum al-Hadith (Underlying Principles of Hadith, Turath Publishing, 2013) by Maulana Zafar Ahmad Uthmani.
 He also worked on mapping the trajectory of Hanafi fiqh in history and delivered a number of papers at academic conferences and seminars.
 Dr Mansur was subsequently appointed the Jameel Lecturer in Islamic Studies at the University of Cardiff.